 Part A questions:

-1. The absolute velocity of any point on a mechanism is the velocity of that point with reference to ground.
+1. What are the important concepts in velocity analysis?1.
+The absolute velocity of any point on a mechanism is the velocity of that point with reference to ground.

 2. Relative velocity describes how one point on a mechanism moves relative to another point on the mechanism.